Alfresco/docs-alfresco/content-services/5.2/using/sites/index.md

     -   **Public**: All users can view a public site in their own organization, whether or not they have joined the site.
 Users who join the site are listed as site members and can work with the site content, depending on their assigned roles.
     -   **Moderated**: The same as a **Public** site but the site manager must approve a users request to join.
     -   **Private**: Only available to the site manager and any users added to the site.

     > **Note:** The visibility setting you select is displayed next to the site name when a user is in the site.
 See [Alfresco Share sites](#sites) for more information on site visibility settings.

 5. Click **Save**.

 You'll see the dashboard for the new site which you can now customize.
 Sites that you create are automatically added to your **Favorites** list.

-This video shows you how to create a site.

 ## Customizing a site {#customizing-a-site}